 Madakaripura Waterfall: The Full Guide for 2024!

-In East Java, very close to the ultra-popular Mount Bromo and tucked away in thick jungle and dramatic cliffs is a rather secret natural wonder – Air Terjun Madakaripura!
+In East Java, very close to the ultra-popular Mount Bromo and tucked away in thick jungle and dramatic cliffs is a rather secret natural wonder – The Madakaripura Waterfall.

-Unlike its brother on the other side of the mountain – Tumpak Sewu, the Indonesian Niagara Falls, Madakaripura Waterfall is an impressive 200-meter drop of a single column of water.
+Madakaripura Waterfall (called Air Terjun Madakaripura in Indonesian) is an impressive 200-meter drop of a single column of water.
 The second highest in Indonesia!

 Madakaripura Waterfall is part of my 14-day Java Backpacking Itinerary.

-It’s also a unique waterfall, as it’s tucked away in a niche, surrounded by three sides with vertical cliffs, creating a hole for the water to fall literally on top of you.
-I haven’t seen anything remotely similar and I’ve had my fair share of waterfalls!
+It’s uniquely tucked away in a niche, surrounded by vertical cliffs on three sides, creating a gargantuan “shower cabin” where the water falls literally on top of you.
+I haven’t seen anything remotely similar, and I’ve had my fair share of waterfalls!

 Just around the corner from Madakaripura Waterfall and the high cliffs on all sides